Utah Jazz select Taylor Hendricks at No. 9 in busy first round of NBA Draft | Gephardt Daily

 Hendricks, 19, averaged 15.1 points, 7.0 rebounds, 1.7 blocks and 1.4 assists per game while shooting 47.8% from the floor and 39.4% from 3-point range as a freshman last season at UCF.
 He was named to the American Athletic Conference All-Freshman Team and the All-AAC Second Team.

-Hendricks impressed the Jazz during his predraft workout and said he left Salt Lake City feeling “pretty good about the team.”
+Hendricks said he was impressed with the Jazz during his predraft visit and left Salt Lake City feeling “pretty good about the team.”

 “I’m ready,” he said of playing the NBA.
 “This is a dream that I’ve had since I was young.”